nektro/slate/README.md

 A new programming language made by me.
 Used as a tool to learn about compilers.

+> Note: some code snippets and examples may only work on arm64 Linux since that's what I have.

 ## Built With

 - Golang 1.14